rbickel/TDCAPIM/README.md

     #Ensure to update MYAPPNAME with a unique name.
 MYAPPNAME is also used for the storage account
     & './Deploy Function App.ps1' MYAPPNAME
     ```
-> The value of `MYAPPNAME` must be unique globally.
+> The value of `MYAPPNAME` must be globally unique.
 As it is used for the storage account, it must follow the stoage account naming restrictions.

-## 5. Extend the API Management APIs with Functions
+## 6. Extend the API Management APIs with Functions
 1. Go to `portal.azure.com`
 2. Select your `API Management` instance
 3. Under `APIs`, select `...` next to your API > *Import* > *Function App*